BUNION DR

 Usually the patient has no pain or awareness while the ulcer is occurring due to the numbness that is present.
 If you have diabetes, you are at an increased risk for developing foot ulcers.
 Please call La Peer Health Systems to schedule a foot screening so that any trouble areas can be properly addressed.

-How to Prevent Bunions?
+How To Prevent Bunions?

 There is no clear way to prevent the formation of bunions, since they are most often hereditary.
 However, you can lower your risk for developing bunions by wearing proper shoes that fit correctly, and by treating any existing conditions of the foot during their earliest stages.